Renji Panicker: Film career

-While interviewing director Shaji Kailas, for a film magazine in 1990, he was impressed by Renji's language and asked him to do a script for him.
-Renji, who was an active politician since his college days tried out a political satire, Dr. Pasupathy, that turned out to be a hit.
+While interviewing director Shaji Kailas, for a film magazine in 1990, he was impressed by Panicker's language and asked him to do a script for him.
+Panicker, who was an active politician since his college days tried out a political satire, Dr. Pasupathy, that turned out to be a hit.
 But the success of his debut film failed to bring recognition.
 His next venture Akashakottayile Sulthan, in 1991, directed by Jayaraj, with Sreenivasan in the main role, bombed.
-This made Renji to rethink film as a career.
-Upon Kailas' insistence, Renji made another attempt in 1992.
+This made Panicker to rethink film as a career.
+Upon Kailas' insistence, Panicker made another attempt in 1992.
 Thalastaanam, revolving around campus politics was a hit and marked the beginning of the Shaji-Renji combination.

-In the year 1993, Renji penned Sthalathe Pradhana Payyans.
+In the year 1993, Panicker penned Sthalathe Pradhana Payyans.
 Directed by Kailas, this film was a turning point in the life of Jagadish, who was until then slotted into comic roles.
 Jagadish played the role of a common man who overnight becomes the home minister of the state.
 Sthalathe Pradhana Payyans completed 150 days in theatres, establishing Renji Panicker as one of the leading script writers in Malayalam cinema.
 Next was Ekalavyan, released in May 1993.
 Directed by Kailas, Ekalavyan was an action thriller revolving around the unholy nexus of drug mafia-godmen and politicians.
 Appearing in the lead role of a police officer, Suresh Gopi established himself as the next star of Malayalam cinema.
 Ekalavyan completed 150 days in most theatres.
 Mafia then revolved around Bangalore underworld.
-Directed by Kailas with Gopi as hero, it was released in 1993, making Renji the most expensive script-writer in Malayalam film.
+Directed by Kailas with Suresh as hero, it was released in 1993, making Panicker the most expensive script-writer in Malayalam film.